AbuMuslimAmr/SkyScanner/README.md

-# SkyScanner File Explorer with Node and Angular
+# File Explorer with Node and Angular

 ## Install
 ```